shraykumar100/guess_my_name/E-commerce_clone/README.md

 # About

-- An E-commerce clone built with HTML/CSS and JavaScript using DOM manipulation.
+- An E-commerce clone built with HTML,CSS and JavaScript using DOM manipulation.

 # Hosted link